-A final point is that even if merchants with easy availability of credit from alternative sources have a willingness to default, they may not have the ability to do so if they cannot divert their sales from their payment company.
-Indeed, in the case of a payment company as the lender, enforcement could be reinstated even in a competitive lending market because the payment company's senior position in revenue reduces the borrower's ability to default.
-Because loan repayment in the payment company lending is tied to electronic transactions processed by the company, strategic default is facilitated by competing technologies that help the borrower in diverting sales away from the lender's POS.
+A final point is that even if merchants have easy availability of credit from alternative sources, they may not have the ability to default voluntarily if they cannot divert their sales away from the payment company.
+As we discussed earlier, with sales-linked repayment, the payment company reduces the borrower's discretion and attains a senior position in the revenue of the borrowers.
+Therefore, it must be that the strategic default, that we observe, is facilitated by competing payment technologies that help the borrower in diverting sales away from the lender's POS.
 Next, we explore the technology that can help a borrower divert sales.

-5.4 Payment Market Competition and Enforcement
+4.4 Payment Market Competition and Enforcement

-A potential candidate for competing technology is cash, i.e., merchants convince their customers to pay by cash rather than using cards.
-Other means of diversion of sales are competing payment companies or mobile payment technologies.
-The source that weakens enforcement is of high relevance.
-If strengthening enforcement through technology is a policy objective, then should we approach it through payment system (currency) policy or competition policy?
+A potential candidate for competing payment technology is cash.
+Manipulating merchants may convince their customers to pay by cash rather than using cards.
+Other competing payment technologies could be electronic, such as bank transfers, mobile payment or even a POS device from a competing payment company.
+The source that helps merchants divert sales and weakens enforcement is of high relevance.
+If strengthening enforcement through technology is a policy objective, then should we approach it through payment system (including currency management policies) or competition policy?
 These two are completely different policy domains, after all.

-To determine whether cash is the dominant means of diverting sales, we study an exogenous cash-shortage shock that struck a few regions in India in March-April 2018.
-The idea is that if borrowing merchants show the kind of discontinuity in sales shown above, even in the middle of a cash crunch, then it could imply that merchants use other electronic means, most likely the POS machines of other payment companies, to divert sales.
-If, on the other hand, we observe no or muted discontinuity in the sales of the merchants in the middle of a cash crunch, then we infer that merchants, at least partly, use cash to divert sales.
+To determine whether cash is the dominant means of diverting sales, we study an exogenous cash-availability shock that struck a few regions in India in March-April 2018.
+The idea is that if borrowing merchants show large disbursal-day discontinuity even in the middle of a cash crunch, then it would imply that merchants use electronic means to divert sales.
+If, on the other hand, we observe no or muted discontinuity amidst such cash shortage, then we infer that merchants, at least partly, use cash to divert sales.
 We use heterogeneity in two dimensions to identify the effect of the availability of cash on a merchant's ability to manipulate sales.
 First, the cash crunch arrived quite unexpectedly and lasted for a brief period of time.
 This gives us the opportunity to compare the crunch period with a non-crunch period for borrowers from the same districts.
 Second, the cash crunch affected some districts and did not affect others.
 This gives us the opportunity to compare borrower sales for loans made in crunch districts during the crunch period with loans made in non-crunch districts during the same period.

 Given that the drop in sales appears to happen through high ticket size transactions, it is not trivial that cash would be the obvious choice of diversion, because presumably persuading a customer to make a high-value purchase with cash instead of card is more difficult for a merchant.
-On the other hand, diversion of higher ticket sizes is more attractive but because these firms are small, it is unlikely they would have POS machines from multiple companies to facilitate easy diversion of large transactions.
+On the other hand, diversion of higher ticket sizes is more attractive.
 In this scenario, evidence for a cash-led diversion would imply a fixed cost of persuasion, such that merchants would employ persuasion for diversion only if it helps them divert a large sum of money.